We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - abnormal heartbeat

 Infrequent cases of loose stools do not typically require medical treatment.
-However, multiple cases of loose stools can cause dehydration and malnutrition.
-Some home remedies that may help to prevent or reduce diarrhea include:
+However, multiple cases of loose stools may cause dehydration and malnutrition.

 - staying hydrated

-Some conditions may be treated with prescription medications or antibiotics, but more serious conditions, such as pancreatitis may require hospital treatment.
-In some cases, there are no available cures for the underlying condition, but symptoms can be managed.
+Treatment for chronic conditions may include prescription medications, antibiotics, or hospital treatment.
+In some cases, there are no available cures for the underlying condition, but symptoms may be managed.

-In most cases, diarrhea will often subside within a few days without treatment, or with the help of some home remedies.
+In most cases, infrequent loose stools will subside within a few days without treatment or with home remedies.